Recursive Importance Sketching for Rank Constrained Least Squares: Algorithms and High-order Convergence: Introduction

 There are a few recent attempts in connecting the geometric structures of different approaches \citep{ha2020equivalence,li2019non}, and the landscape of problem \eqref{eq:minimization} has also been studied in various settings \citep{bhojanapalli2016global,ge2017no,uschmajew2018critical,zhang2019sharp,zhu2018global}.

 Our work is also related to the idea of sketching in numerical linear algebra.
 Performing sketching to speed up the computation via dimension reduction has been explored extensively in recent years \citep{mahoney2011randomized,woodruff2014sketching}.
 Sketching methods have been applied to solve a number of problems including but not limited to matrix approximation \citep{song2017low,zheng2012practical,drineas2012fast}, linear regression \citep{clarkson2017low,dobriban2019asymptotics,pilanci2016iterative,raskutti2016statistical}, ridge regression \citep{wang2017sketching}, etc. In most of the sketching literature, the sketching matrices are randomly constructed \citep{mahoney2011randomized,woodruff2014sketching}.
 Randomized sketching matrices are easy to generate and require little storage for sparse sketching.
 However, randomized sketching can be suboptimal in statistical settings \citep{raskutti2016statistical}.
 To overcome this, \cite{zhang2020islet} introduced an idea of importance sketching in the context of low-rank tensor regression.
 In contrast to the randomized sketching, importance sketching matrices are constructed deterministically with the supervision of the data and are shown capable of achieving better statistical efficiency.
-In this paper, we propose a more powerful recursive importance sketching algorithm where we can recursively refine the sketching matrices.
-Then, we provide a comprehensive convergence analysis of the proposed algorithm and demonstrate its advantages over other algorithms for the rank constrained least squares problem.
+However, the method developed is \cite{zhang2020islet} is essentially a ``one-time" importance sketching, which yield a sub-optimal outcome when the noise level is small or moderate.
+This paper proposes a more powerful recursive importance sketching algorithm that iteratively refines the sketching matrices.
+We also provide a comprehensive convergence analysis for the proposed algorithm without the sample-splitting assumption used in \cite{zhang2020islet}; our theory demonstrates the optimality of the proposed algorithm at all different noise levels and advantages over other algorithms for the rank constrained least squares problem.